Changes to Pandemic Management

 - been determined to be a close contact by an official of the Department of Health, or

 - spent more than four hours with a diagnosed person or probable case, during the person’s infectious period indoors at a:

 Close contacts can leave their home during the 7-day quarantine period if they:

 - notify any education facility they are enrolled at or a work premises they are likely to attend for work within 24 hours of becoming a close contact

-A social contact is a person who has spent more than 15 minutes face-to-face, or more than two hours in an indoor space with a person who is a confirmed or probable COVID-19 case, during the case’s infectious period.
-A social contact must take a RAT if they have symptoms, and self-quarantine until they receive a negative result or for 7 days post-test, whichever comes first.
-A social contact includes a person who has been in contact in the workplace with a person who has been diagnosed with COVID-19.
+A social contact is a person who has spent more than 15 minutes face-to-face, or more than two hours in an indoor space with a person who is a confirmed or probable COVID-19 case, during that person’s infectious period.
+This does not apply to a person who has isolated due to COVID-19 in the previous 4 weeks.